This map shows where most tornadoes form in the United States. The red

 What is "Tornado Alley"?

-The land in the central United States is the best breeding ground for the storms which produce tornadoes.
-The land in the Great Plains is relatively flat, which allows cold dry polar air from Canada to meet warm moist tropical air from the Gulf of Mexico.
-It's along the front between the two airmasses that most tornadoes form.
+The land which stretches from Texas to Manitoba is relatively flat, most of which is part of the Great Plains in the United States.
+The flat land is a good breeding ground for the storms which produce tornadoes.
+Cold dry polar air from Canada can move to the south without any obstacles, as can warm moist tropical air from the Gulf of Mexico move to the north.
 Most tornadoes in the United States form in an area called "Tornado Alley".
 This area includes parts of Texas, Oklahoma, Kansas, and Nebraska.
-Storm chasers travel to this area because of the high concentration of tornadoes.
+Storm chasers frequent this area because it has the highest frequency of tornadoes.
 These tornadoes are formed by thunderstorms.
-Some of the tornadoes in the southern states such as Florida, South Carolina, and Georgia are caused by hurricanes.
+Some tornadoes in southern states such as Florida, South Carolina, and Georgia are formed by hurricanes.

 You might also be interested in: